Automattic/jetpack/readme.txt

 The [changelog](http://svn.wp-plugins.org/wp-super-cache/trunk/Changelog.txt) is a good place to start if you want to know what has changed since you last downloaded the plugin.

 == Installation ==
-1. You should have mod mime, mod rewrite and fancy permalinks enabled.
+1. You should have the Apache mod mime and mod rewrite modules installed and WordPress fancy permalinks enabled.
 PHP safe mode should be disabled.
 If any of those are missing or off you can still use the slower WP-Cache part of the plugin.
 2. If you have WP-Cache installed already, please disable it.
 Edit wp-config.php and make sure the WP_CACHE define is deleted, and remove the files wp-content/wp-cache-config.php and wp-content/advanced-cache.php.
 These will be recreated when you install this plugin.
 3. Upload this directory to your plugins directory.
 It will create a 'wp-content/plugins/wp-super-cache/' directory.
 4. If you are using WordPress MU you will need to install this in 'wp-content/mu-plugins/wp-super-cache/' and the file wp-cache.php must be copied into the mu-plugins directory.